Bentleyj/BeyondPhotography/README.md

 Didn't actually make an effect today but instead attached the camera to the computer and made a system so you can switch between images and a live feed!
 It's really cool to play with these effects and animation!

+### Day 70

+Made the circles grid but with triangles instead.
+Also on the way there made some really nice line effects.
+I call this one Tirangle Grid.
+It's really pretty boring looking I think because the triangles don't overlap the same way the circled did (which I should probably look to build ASAP!).
+Got some reall nice line effects on the other hand which I'm pleased about and took some screenshots of.
+These can be achieved by pixelating the image and then drawing lines that lerp from the color of one corner of the pixel to the corner of the other.
+Reall efficient algorithm and nice to look at.